simeseg/RANSAC_linesegment/README.md

 # RANSAC_linesegment
-Implentation of RANSAC for lines

-requires OpenCV for edge detection and displaying results
+Implentation of RANSAC for lines (requires OpenCV for edge detection and displaying results)

 Install by:

-mkdir build;
+mkdir build

+cd build

-cmake ../;
+cmake ../

-make;
+make

 ./RANSAC_linesegment [PATH/TO/FILE]